Jews: Early modern period

 In Eastern Europe, Poland–Lithuania became the principal center of Ashkenazi Jewry, eventually becoming home to the largest Jewish population in the world.
-Jewish life flourished there from in the early modern era, supported by relative stability, economic opportunity, and strong communal institutions.
+Jewish life flourished there in the early modern era, supported by relative stability, economic opportunity, and strong communal institutions.
 The mid-17th century brought devastation with the Cossack uprisings in Ukraine, which reversed migration flows and sent refugees westward, yet Poland–Lithuania remained the demographic and cultural heartland of Ashkenazic Jewry.
 Following the partitions of Poland, most of its Jews came under Russian rule and were confined to the "Pale of Settlement."
 The 18th century also witnessed new religious and intellectual currents.
 Hasidism, founded by Baal Shem Tov, emphasized mysticism and piety, while its opponents, the Misnagdim ("opponents") led by the Vilna Gaon, defended rabbinic scholarship and tradition.

-In the 1760s and 1770s, the Haskalah (Jewish Enlightenment) emerged in German-speaking lands, where figures such as Moses Mendelssohn promoted secular learning, vernacular literacy, and integration into European society.
-Elsewhere, Jews began to be re-admitted to Western Europe, including England, where Menasseh ben Israel petitioned Cromwell for their return.
+In Western Europe, during the 1760s and 1770s, the Haskalah (Jewish Enlightenment) emerged in German-speaking lands, where figures such as Moses Mendelssohn promoted secular learning, vernacular literacy, and integration into European society.
+Elsewhere, Jews began to be re-admitted to Western Europe, including England, where Menasseh ben Israel petitioned Oliver Cromwell for their return.

 In the Americas, Jews of Sephardic descent first arrived as conversos in Spanish and Portuguese colonies, where many faced trial by Inquisition tribunals for "judaizing."
 A more durable presence began in Dutch Brazil, where Jews openly practiced their religion and established the first synagogues in the New World, before the Portuguese reconquest forced their dispersal to Amsterdam, the Caribbean, and North America.
 Sephardic communities took root in Curaçao, Suriname, Jamaica, and Barbados, later joined by Ashkenazi migrants.
 In North America, Jews were present from the mid-17th century, with New Amsterdam hosting the first organized congregation in 1654.
 By the time of the American Revolution, small communities in New York, Newport, Philadelphia, Savannah, and Charleston played an active role in the struggle for independence.